-- 9.7.19 No information was available regarding the private drainage falling within the Site boundary at the time of preparing the PEI Report.
-It is assumed the existing surface water drainage system collects runoff from the buildings, hardstanding areas and gullies, which then discharge into the surrounding sewer network and/ or watercourses. - 9.7.20 The Northumbrian Water Bran Sands sewage treatment plant (to the immediate south of the SSI site) discharges into the Dabholm Gut, as does effluent from the Wilton International site. - 9.7.21 In total, there are 234 records of historic sewer flooding incidents in RCBC.
-Information provided in the RCBC SFRA indicates that no historical sewer flooding has occurred in close proximity to the PCC and connection corridors to the south of the River Tees.
-Flooding from drainage infrastructure within RCBC tends to occur in predominantly residential areas with Eston, located to the south west of the Site identified as a critical drainage area. - 9.7.22 Based on the available records and information, the Site is considered to be at low to medium risk of flooding from drainage infrastructure.
+- 9.7.79 No information was available regarding the private drainage falling within the Site boundary at the time of preparing the ES.
+It is assumed the existing surface water drainage system collects runoff from the buildings, hardstanding areas and gullies, which then discharge into the surrounding sewer network and/ or watercourses. - 9.7.80 The Northumbrian Water Bran Sands waste water treatment works (to the immediate south of the Redcar Steelworks site) discharges into the Dabholm Gut. - 9.7.81 In total, there are 234 records of historic sewer flooding incidents in RCBC.
+Information provided in the RCBC SFRA indicates that no historical sewer flooding has occurred in close proximity to the PCC Site and connection corridors to the south of the River Tees.
+Flooding from drainage infrastructure within RCBC tends to occur in predominantly residential areas with Eston, located to the south west of the Site identified as a critical drainage area. - 9.7.82 Based on the available records and information, the Site is considered to be at low to medium risk of flooding from drainage infrastructure.